 The LaGrange College Mission Statement emphasizes that the institution, in its focus on the liberal arts, the Wesleyan tradition of truth-seeking, and the preparation of students for professional success and responsible citizenship, will provide an educational experience that contributes to the formation of graduates who are not only capable of encountering difference, in people and in cultures, but also eager to be significant contributors to a complex world.
-Faculty and staff are committed to providing many opportunities for students to develop the necessary skills for informed thought and responsible decision-making, a commitment grounded in the College's three most fundamental student learning outcomes: creative problem solving, critical thinking, and effective communication.
-It follows naturally from this sense of mission and purpose that the College should foster the development of characteristics of globally engaged students who will one day be knowledgeable, involved citizens of the world.
+Faculty and staff are committed to providing many opportunities for students to develop the necessary skills for informed thought and responsible decision-making.
+It follows naturally from this sense of mission and purpose that the college should foster the development of characteristics of globally engaged students who will one day be knowledgeable, involved citizens of the world.

 The Study-Away program encourages students to participate in learning opportunities in other settings, both domestic and international.
-Students may do this through short-term, travel-embedded courses such as those offered during January in the Interim Term.
-Each spring, there is a specific application and enrollment period for travel courses which will operate during the upcoming year.
+Students may do this through short-term, faculty-led study away courses such as those offered during January in the Interim Term and during May in the May Away Term.
+Each spring, there is a specific application and enrollment period for study away courses which will operate during the upcoming year.
 All students are also encouraged to spend a semester or an academic year in an individual study abroad program.
 Information on these programs can be obtained through the Office of Global Engagement.
 All students who are interested in full-term Study Abroad should begin the process by requesting approval from the Office of Global Engagement.